Foon Sham

 Foon Sham is a Chinese-American sculptor specializing in wood.
 His geometric, precise, and rhythmic sculptures are part of collections in the United States and worldwide.
 Sham's work consists of both small-scale and large-scale structures that explore themes of sustainability, growth, and decay.
-In addition, Sham creates immersive and architectonic installations that have been displayed at the National Mall, Universities, and public spaces.Sham is currently a full-time professor of fine art and sculpture at the University of Maryland, College Park.
+In addition, Sham creates immersive and architectonic installations that have been displayed at the National Mall, universities, and public spaces.
+Sham is currently a full-time professor of fine art and sculpture at the University of Maryland, College Park.

 Early life

 Foon Sham was born in Macao, China, and grew up in Hong Kong.
 At age ten, he was sent to study shading and perspective from a Chinese drawing master.
 Later, between the ages of twelve and sixteen, Sham studied painting under Chin Chung.
 His training consisted of copying many reproductions of landscapes and portraits, and he won art competitions at the ages of fifteen and sixteen.
 He later became a teaching assistant to Chung's younger students.

-IIn 1975, Sham moved to the United States to pursue his art career and enroll in the California College of Arts and Crafts in Oakland as an international student.
+In 1975, Sham moved to the United States to pursue his art career and enroll in the California College of Arts and Crafts in Oakland as an international student.
 Sham originally studied textile design but eventually turned to sculpture.
 He earned his BFA in 1978 and his MFA in 1981 from Virginia Commonwealth University.